pseweryn/devday.testimonialsPOC/README.md

 devday.testimonialsPOC
 ======================

-frontend code for DevDay Testimonials website
+HTML, CSS and JS for DevDay Testimonials website